dictionary grammar primer compound words

 hifa under (in contact with) + object (mnemonic hint: afa = elastic... deforms under weight) hife with low probability, unlikely, 25% certain (possible to combine with "e ... y") (mnemonic hint: Brownian movement, afe = cold)

-hify few + object, in small degree + verb/adjective, somewhat (mnemonic hint: afy = lightweight, compare with hiki) hifo everybody, everyone (mnemonic hint: afo = long)
+hify few + object, in small degree + verb/adjective, somewhat (mnemonic hint: afy = lightweight, compare with hiki) hifo each, every, everybody, everyone (mnemonic hint: afo = long)

 hifu last word of an affirmative sentence (mnemonic hint: afu = dry) hifi "she", "her" (mnemonic hint: afi = feminine)